ceph/ceph.automation/README.md

-# Ceph Ansible Collection
+# Ceph Automation Collection

-This repository contains the `ceph.ansible` Ansible Collection.
+This repository contains the `ceph.automation` Ansible Collection.

 ## Tested with Ansible